1LV1/1LV1.github.io/_pages/personal-statement.md

 <br><br>
 Additionally, alongside my experimental research, I devoted considerable effort to acquiring and honing my skills in Python programming, enabling calculations for simple quantum mechanics problems.
 For instance, I successfully calculated the energy spectrum of the static SSH model, a significant model for topological insulators, and further elucidated the quasi-energy spectrum and transport properties of the dynamic AC-driven SSH model.
 Besides, recent works include completing a chapter on the simulation of one-dimensional spin chains using STM technology in the atomic manufacturing textbook edited by Prof. SONG Fengqi of Nanjing University.
 <br><br>
-Finally, I was honored as an Outstanding Graduate Student and an Outstanding Graduating Student by SUStech this year.
+Finally, I was honored as an outstanding graduate student and an outstanding graduating student by SUStech, and I obtained my master's degree in June this year.
 </p>
 </details>
 <div class="half-line"><br></div>